 checklist positions can be ticked off by pressing the little square buttons at

 the beginning of each line.
-The following screenshot shows a half worked
+The following screenshot shows a checklist which is

 · Alternatively, if voice recognition has been enabled with the microphone button at the bottom of the Navigation Display, checklists can be worked through interactively: